fufjvnvnf/EnrollBot/README.md

+# *Update*

+Since I not yet have a valid enrollment time, I am curretnly stuck on step 1.
+I am not able to crawl and model subsequent requests since
+I am not yet able to access them.
+I will restart on this some time during Jan 17thish.

 # EnrollBot

 This python script is intended to be used by Cornell students, especially those affiliated with CS department who are troubled by